THANK YOU FOR VOLUNTEERING TO JUDGE AT HSSEF?

 Judging criteria and techniques for judging a science fair project will be distributed to all judges prior to HSSEF.
 Assigned projects and Abstracts will be available for all Academy Judges to review approximately a week before HSSEF.

-Please contact the Academy or fill out the form below and someone will contact you.
+Please contact the Academy directly or fill out the form below and someone will contact you.